London Borough of Hammersmith and Fulham: Transport

 The London Overground line now connects the borough with the North London Line via Willesden Junction station and direct services to Watford Junction station to the north and services to East Croydon station to the south, via Clapham Junction railway station.

 Two main road arteries, the A4 road and the A40 road cross the borough.

 Hammersmith bus station at Hammersmith Broadway, above the District and Piccadilly lines tube station, is an important bus hub to most parts of London.

 In March 2011, the main forms of transport that residents used to travel to work were: underground, metro, light rail, tram, 26.8% of all residents aged 16–74; bus, minibus or coach, 8.8%; on foot, 8.8%; driving a car or van, 8.2%; bicycle, 5.1%; work mainly at or from home, 4.2%; train, 3.1%.

 Culture

 The See of London has occupied the Fulham Palace riverside grounds for close on 900 years.
 The Palace is leased to the borough since 1977 and is now a museum.

 The borough has four theatres (Riverside Studios, Bush Theatre, the Lyric Hammersmith and Curtains Up).
 LAMDA is based in the borough.
 There are several cinema complexes.
 Studio 106 Art Gallery holds regular exhibitions and workshops.

 The Lyric Hammersmith, on Lyric Square off King Street, is considered one of the most notable theatres outside the West End in London.

 The borough is also home to the Hammersmith Apollo and O2 Shepherd's Bush Empire, which play hosts to major concerts and stand-up comedy performances.

+Hammersmith has been the seat of the Polish Social and Cultural Centre, known as POSK in King Street, for several decades.
+It houses a number of organisations which serve Polish expatriates and others interested in Polish culture, including a theatre, an exhibition space, a library and archives as well as retail and dining facilities.
+It occasionally hosts other organisations in the borough, including the Fulham Symphony Orchestra.
+It is also the home of the Polish University Abroad.